terabyte128/wolfRemote/README.md

 7. `apt install nginx`

-8. Now we need to do a magic dance to make WSGI serve the site through nginx.

-    Install uwsgi, which provides a bridge between nginx and the app:

-    `apt install uwsgi uwsgi-plugin-python3`

 9. Add this stuff to `/etc/systemd/system/remote.service` to make `systemd` know about your service:

     ```
     [Unit]
     Description=wolfRemote

     [Service]
     Restart=on-failure
     RestartSec=5s